mate-academy/jv-strategy/README.md

 `getDiscount()` must return discount according to table above.
 Also, these implementations must be located in `core.basesyntax.strategy.impl` package.

-The last step will be creation of class called `DiscountCenter` and located in `core.basesyntax` package.
-It must have method `getDiscountBySpecialEvent(String specialEvent)` with return type `double` where `specialEvent` can have such values: `"Birthday"`, `"Black Friday"`, `"New Year"`.
+The last step will be creation of class called `DiscountStrategy` and located in `core.basesyntax` package.
+It must have method `getDiscountServiceBySpecialEvent(String specialEvent)` with return type `DiscountService` where `specialEvent` can have such values: `"Birthday"`, `"Black Friday"`, `"New Year"`.

-Using `specialEvent` you must write code that defines `DiscountService` implementation and call its `getDiscount()` method.
+Using `specialEvent`, you must write code that defines `DiscountService` implementation.

 In case if passed `specialEvent` doesn't have specific implementation you must return `DefaultDiscountService` by default.